MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// Gets the text of the link (if context menu requested on a link, null otherwise).
         [propget] HRESULT LinkText([out, retval] LPWSTR * value);

-        /// Gets the selected text (if context menu was invoked on a selection, null otherwise).
+        /// Gets the selected text (available when HasSelection is TRUE, null otherwise).
         [propget] HRESULT SelectionText([out, retval] LPWSTR* value);
     }
 ```